openp2p-cn/openp2p/README.md

 [details](#Safety)

 ### 4. Lightweight
-2MB+ filesize, 2MB+ memory.
-It could only runs at application layer, or uses wintun driver for SDWAN.
+10MB filesize, Extremely low CPU usage.
+It could only runs at application layer, or uses kmod-tun/wintun driver for SDWAN.

 ### 5. Cross-platform
 Benefit from lightweight, it easily supports most of major OS, like Windows, Linux, MacOS, also most of CPU architecture, like 386、amd64、arm、arm64、mipsle、mipsle64、mips、mips64、s390x、ppc64le.